-My obsession with skincare began after receiving near-miraculous treatment for psoriasis from a herbalist, and from my grandmother who loved all things natural.
+My obsession with skincare began after receiving a near-miraculous treatment for my psoriasis from a herbalist.

 Because of my own healing, I was inspired to bridge the gap between nature and science through cosmetic chemistry.

-Plants have been used as herbal medicines for centuries, in the treatment of various ailments as alternative medicines.
+Plants have been used as herbal medicines for centuries to treat various ailments as alternative medicines.

-In the last few years, there has been an exponential growth in the field of herbal extracts in skincare, with the World Health Organization (WHO) listing some 21,000 plants for medicinal purposes around the world.
+In the last few years, there has been an exponential growth in herbal extracts in skincare, with the World Health Organization (WHO) listing some 21,000 plants for medicinal purposes worldwide.

-I have to admit to having real respect for botanical herbs and essential oils, and I love harnessing their healing components in our formulas – they are conditioning, moisturising, softening, soothing, and healing, bringing so many benefits to the skin.
+I have to admit to having real respect for botanical herbs and essential oils.
+I love harnessing their healing components in our formulas – they are conditioning, moisturising, softening, soothing, and healing, bringing so many benefits to the skin.

 Comfrey is an extremely healing herb that has a real affinity with your skin.

-It is often referred to as “Knit-bone”, this is due to the fact that it contains a potent component called Allantoin, which helps to give our skin cells a boost.
+It is often referred to as “Knit-bone” because it contains a potent component called Allantoin, which gives our skin cells a boost.

-Chamomile has a really interesting profile, it contains Bisabol, an anti-inflammatory that helps to promote elasticity.
+Chamomile has a fascinating profile; it contains Bisabol, an anti-inflammatory that helps to promote elasticity.

-Because of its ability to inhibit adhesions between the skin cells, it is extremely helpful in healing the skin and helping to repair the skin’s barrier function, so the perfect ingredient if you are suffering from inflammation or sensitivity.
+Because of its ability to inhibit adhesions between the skin cells, it is extremely helpful in healing the skin and repairing the skin’s barrier function, so the perfect ingredient if you are suffering from inflammation or sensitivity.

 Chamomile herbal extracts have the following beneficial effects: